-Our Code of Conduct applies to all of our employees, officers and directors, including those officers responsible for financial reporting.
-Our Code of Conduct was amended in March 2020 and is reviewed and approved by the Board on an annual basis.
-The Code of Conduct was strengthened in 2020 by adding additional language about our policies concerning equal employment opportunity, non-discrimination, anti-harassment, anti-bribery, and health and safety, among other things, and clarifies the process for reporting suspected violations.
-Disclosure regarding any amendments to the Code of Conduct, or any waivers of its requirements, will be included in a current report on Form 8-K within four business days following the date of the amendment or waiver.
-Employees are provided a copy of the Code of Conduct at the commencement of their employment with the Company and annually thereafter.
-Our Code of Conduct is available on our website, www.glpropinc.com, under the "About Us" section.
-Beginning in 2021, corporate level employees are required to undergo training around the Company's Code of Conduct.
+Our Code of Business Conduct applies to all of our employees, officers and directors, including those officers responsible for financial reporting.
+Our Code of Business Conduct is reviewed and approved by the Board on an annual basis.
+The Code of Business Conduct was strengthened in 2020 by adding additional language about our policies concerning equal employment opportunity, non-discrimination, anti-harassment, anti-bribery, and health and safety, among other things, and clarifies the process for reporting suspected violations.
+Disclosure regarding any amendments to the Code of Business Conduct, or any waivers of its requirements, will be included in a current report on Form 8-K within four business days following the date of the amendment or waiver.
+Employees are provided a copy of the Code of Business Conduct at the commencement of their employment with the Company and annually thereafter.
+Our Code of Business Conduct is available on our website, www.glpropinc.com, under the "Investors" section.
+Corporate level employees are required to undergo online training on the Company's Code of Business Conduct.